JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 `Datatype_groupNames_plotType_#.pdf`

-A matlab figure version of each will also be saved, so you can open the figures in matlab and continue to edit them on your own.
+A MATLAB figure version of each will also be saved, so you can open the figures in MATLAB and continue to edit them on your own.
 Additionally, a .pdf report will be generated containing a copy of each figure for easy browsing.

 # Adding new modules: